Khazady/blog-and-auth-page-router/public/content/posts/en/typescript.md

 title: "TypeScript"
 date: "2024-04-18"
 image: "typescript.png"
-excerpt: "Let's say that these are my notes about Typescript."
+excerpt: "Notes on TypeScript."
 isFeatured: true
 ---

-## Type VS Interface
+## Type vs Interface

-**Type** может быть примитивом, union и tuple (кортеж), нельзя изменить после создания
+**Type** can be a primitive, a union, or a tuple.
+It cannot be changed after creation

 ```typescript
 // primitive